 On Aug.
-31, 2020, the U.S. Secretary of Agriculture, Sonny Perdue, announced the extension of several waivers that allows the Houston County School Nutrition Program to provide free meals for all children through Dec.
-31, 2020.
+31, 2020, the U.S. Secretary of Agriculture, Sonny Perdue, announced the extension of several waivers that allows the Houston County School Nutrition Program to provide free meals for all children through the end of the 2020-2021 school year.
 The school district is offering free meals for all children ages 18 and under.
 Any child, whether enrolled in the district, homeschooled, or too young to be enrolled in school, is able to receive meals at no charge.

 Free breakfasts and lunches will be provided for all students who attend school on campus, as well as all other children who live in the community.
 Parents/guardians may pick up meals at any of the district’s middle schools or high schools on Wednesdays between 9:00 and 10:00 a.m.*